top of page

 How much will it cost?

 The proposal will cost a home with $2,000,000 assessed value about $55/month.
 The amount the city collects will not increase with inflation and will not increase with property values.
-If interest rates go down and the city can refinance, the amount collected will go down.
-The city will attempt to spend less than the full amount authorized in which case the amount collected will go down.
+The amount per household will go down over time as new construction adds to the tax base.

 bottom of page